JamitLabs/Accio/README.md

 accio install
 ```

-When running this the first time in a project, this will do the following:
+When running this the first time in a project, the following steps will be taken:

 1. Checkout all dependencies (using [SwiftPM](https://github.com/apple/swift-package-manager)) & build them (using [Carthage](https://github.com/Carthage/Carthage))
 2. Cache all build products to a local cache directory for future reuse in other projects